1988 National League Championship Series: Game 7

 Before the game, Mets manager Davey Johnson remarked that the excessive use of Orel Hershiser might undo the Dodgers.
-Hershiser had pitched eight-plus innings in Game 1, six in Game 3, and earned a save in Game 4.
-Missing from his log was a victory, but Hershiser got it with a complete game shutout to pitch the Dodgers into the World Series for the first time since 1981.
+Hershiser had pitched eight-plus innings in Game 1, seven in Game 3, and earned a save in Game 4.
+Missing from his log was a victory, but Hershiser got it with a complete-game shutout to pitch the Dodgers into the World Series for the first time since 1981.
 Hershiser's performance earned him Most Valuable Player honors.

 The Dodgers capitalized on two Mets errors in the second inning to put the game out of reach early.
 Steve Sax hit a two-run single to knock out Mets starter Ron Darling, and a Wally Backman error led to two more runs in a five-run Dodgers rally.
 With Darling out of the game, Dwight Gooden entered the game to pitch 3 innings of scoreless relief.

 With Hershiser on the mound, and a big lead, the game was all but over.
 Hershiser allowed only five hits over his complete game effort, and his strikeout of Howard Johnson ended the game and capped off a memorable series.

-This was the first postseason Game 7 to be played at Dodger Stadium; the next one would come 29 years later in the controversial 2017 World Series, where the Dodgers would lose against the Houston Astros 5–1, clinching the Astros' first World Series championship.
+This was the first postseason Game 7 to be played at Dodger Stadium; the next one would come 29 years later in the 2017 World Series, where the Dodgers would lose against the Houston Astros 5–1, clinching the Astros' first World Series championship.